Temp Mail Logo

 What this tool does

-Free DNS lookup tool — query and check DNS records for any domain online
+Free DNS lookup tool.
+Query and inspect DNS records for any domain online

-This DNS lookup tool lets you query any of the ten major DNS record types for any domain name — instantly, in your browser, with no software to install.
-It uses DNS over HTTPS (DoH) to send encrypted queries to Cloudflare's resolver (cloudflare-dns.com) with automatic fallback to Google's (dns.google), ensuring both privacy and reliability.
-Unlike traditional DNS tools that use plaintext UDP queries, DoH prevents network observers from seeing the domains you're looking up.
+This DNS lookup tool lets you query any of the ten major DNS record types for any domain name.
+Instantly, in your browser, with no software to install.
+It uses DNS over HTTPS (DoH) to send encrypted queries to Cloudflare's global resolver (cloudflare-dns.com) with automatic fallback to Google's (dns.google), ensuring both privacy and reliability.
+Unlike traditional DNS tools that use plaintext UDP port 53, DoH prevents network observers from seeing the domains you're looking up.

-DNS (Domain Name System) is the internet's phonebook — it translates human-readable domain names into IP addresses and configuration data.
-Every record has a TTL (Time To Live) value in seconds controlling how long it's cached by resolvers.
-Lowering TTL before making DNS changes speeds up propagation; raising it afterward reduces query load on your nameservers.
-This tool displays TTL for every record so you know exactly how fresh the cached data is.
+DNS (Domain Name System), defined in RFC 1034 and RFC 1035, is the internet's distributed directory service.
+It translates human-readable domain names into IP addresses and configuration data that computers use to communicate.
+Every record has a TTL (Time To Live) value in seconds controlling how long it is cached by resolvers.
+Lowering TTL before making DNS changes speeds up propagation; restoring it afterward reduces nameserver query load.
+This tool displays TTL for every returned record so you always know exactly how fresh the cached data is.

-Common use cases: verifying MX records after setting up email, confirming TXT records for SPF or DMARC configuration, checking whether a CNAME alias is resolving correctly, looking up NS records to confirm nameserver delegation, or diagnosing why a domain isn't resolving as expected after a DNS change.
+Multi-type batch querying is the most practical feature for email and infrastructure debugging.
+Select A + MX + TXT + NS in a single lookup to check web hosting, mail routing, SPF records, and nameserver delegation simultaneously.
+The same checks you would run sequentially using dig or nslookup, done in one click.
+Common use cases include: verifying MX records after setting up email, confirming TXT records for SPF or DMARC configuration, checking whether a CNAME alias is resolving correctly, and diagnosing why a domain isn't resolving as expected after a DNS change.

 All 10 DNS record types explained